zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

     Stage mbc        :   0.000
     Stage moar       :   0.000

-The first run was a full run that pre-compiled my large module Foo.pm6 I included, but the second one already had the pre-compiled Foo.pm6 and the parse stage went down from 4.262 seconds to 0.413: a nearly 4 second start-up gain.
+The first run was a full run that pre-compiled my module, but the second one already had the pre-compiled Foo.pm6 and the parse stage went down from 4.262 seconds to 0.413: a nearly 4 second start-up gain.